splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

-# Explore uAPM troubleshooting with Hot R.O.D.- Lab Summary
+# uAPM Time based troubleshooting - Hot R.O.D.- Lab Summary

 * Find APM Traces for a specific time period or by service
 * Examine a trace in waterfall mode
-* Explore troubleshooting and dependencies interface in uAPM
-* Use the Breakdown feature to enrich the troubleshooting info

 !!! note "Ensure you have a running instance that has the hot R.O.D app running"
     The setup part is already documented in the [Preparation](../../smartagent/prep/), [Deploy the Smart Agent in K3s](../../smartagent/k3s/) and [Deploying hot-rod in K3s](../../apm/hotrod/) steps.
 If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../apm/hotrod/#1-find-a-specific-trace-using-time-slots-andor-tags), otherwise ensure your Multipass instance is available and running before continuing.